DeAlb0/panzoom/README.md

   - use drag = click, hold and move with the 1st (usually left) mouse button to move around the image
   - click in the full window image to leave full window mode
 - keyboard operation
-  - press 'enter' on the image with focus to enter full window mode
+  - press 'Enter' on the image with focus to enter full window mode
     - please note that it is unfortunately not so easy to gain keyboard focus for an image, you have to press Tab a lot of times
     - if possible, you probably easier start here with the mouse and use the keyboard after that
   - use the arrow keys left, right, up, down to move the image as if you where changing your view direction